 View Reports off-line

-If you have multiple instances of a parameterized report or a large number of report viewers, you can preload reports in the cache to reduce processing time used to display the report.
+If you have multiple instances of a parameterized report or a large number of report users who view reports, you can preload reports in the cache to reduce processing time required to display the report.

 Use data-driven subscriptions to customize report output, delivery options, and report parameter settings at run time.
 The subscription uses a query to get input values from a data source at run time.
 You can use data-driven subscriptions to perform a mail-merge operation that sends a report to a list of subscribers that is determined at the time the subscription is processed.